Bob Ed Culver Jr.

-Robert Edward Culver Jr. (born December 16, 1957) is an American politician who has served in the Oklahoma House of Representatives from the 4th district since 2020.
+Bob Ed Culver Jr. (born December 16, 1957) is an American politician who has served in the Oklahoma House of Representatives from the 4th district since 2020.

 Early life

 Culver was born on December 16, 1957, to Bob Ed Culver Sr. and Jo Ellen Culver (née Priest) in Tahlequah, Oklahoma.
 He graduated from Tahlequah High School in 1976.
 He then attended the University of Oklahoma, where he played as an offensive lineman for coach Barry Switzer.
 Culver went on to graduate in 1981 with a bachelor's degree in psychology.
 After college, he went on to run an independent oil and gas company near Canadian, Texas.
 In 2015, Culver and his family moved back to Tahlequah.

 Political career

 Culver first ran for the Oklahoma State House District 40 seat in 2016.
 After winning the Republican primary, he lost the general election to Democrat Matt Meredith by 325 votes.
 Culver ran for the seat again in 2020.
 He faced Rep. Meredith again in the general election, but Culver won this time by around 1,400 votes.
 With Meredith's defeat, Oklahoma Democrats had lost the last of their legislative seats in rural areas of the state.
 Culver was then sworn into office on November 16, 2020.

 As of 2021, Culver is the vice chair of the House Judiciary-Civil Committee.
 He also serves on the County and Municipal Government Committee, State and Federal Redistricting Northeast Oklahoma Subcommittee, and Transportation Committee.

 In 2024, he voted against HB 3329 which still passed the house floor.
 It is intended to provide free menstrual products in school bathrooms.